 - Specific.
 The appointment-setting goals for your team should be clear and well-defined.
 For example, instead of saying, “You should book more appointments,” you should say, “You should book 10 appointments per week with qualified prospects in the healthcare industry.”

 - Measurable.
 Make these goals quantifiable and trackable.
 You should be able to measure your SDR’s progress and results using metrics and data.
 In other words, it’s best to track how many calls they make, how many appointments they book, and how many of those appointments lead to sales opportunities.
+This data-driven approach will provide valuable insights into their performance and help identify areas for improvement.

 Analyze Your Past Performance